IAOP International Association of Outsourcing Professionals SEARCH IAOP:

 Academic Alliance Partners

-The International Association of Outsourcing Professionals is concerned with all aspects of outsourcing on a global level.
+IAOP is concerned with all aspects of outsourcing on a global level.
 Our corporate and professional members are diverse in size, industry, region and service focus.
 Through our member feedback from surveys, research, and chapter and event activity, we endeavor to continue expanding our membership benefits to better enhance the value of our organization to all of our members.

-IAOP acknowledges the importance of continually educating our members by developing research and providing academic based best standards that improve the industry and outsourcing as a profession.
+IAOP acknowledges the importance of continually educating our members by developing research and providing academic-based best standards that improve the industry and outsourcing as a profession.
 With this goal in mind, IAOP has formed unique, multi-dimensional relationships with strategic Academic Alliance Partners.

 • Insight and articles of interest to all IAOP members